stefan-hoeck/idris2-tutorial/src/Appendices/Projects.md

 ### Comments

-Writing a comment in an Idris source file is a simple as adding some text after two hyphens:
+Writing a comment in an Idris source file is as simple as adding some text after two hyphens:

 ```idris